-Remember, good sleep isn’t just about quantity, but the quality of your shut-eye and also your sleep continuity (how long you sleep at night for without waking up for long periods).
-Good sleep hygiene can help, and this includes sticking to a regular bedtime and wake-up schedule, switching your devices to night mode in the evenings, and ensuring your bedroom is as relaxing as possible for sleep.
+But remember: good sleep isn’t just about quantity, it's also about the quality of your shut-eye and your sleep continuity (how long you can sleep without waking up for long periods).
+Good sleep hygiene (opens in new tab), which includes sticking to a regular bedtime and wake-up schedule, can help with all of this.

-If you think what you're lying on could be hindering your slumber rather than enhancing it, also take a look at our guides to the best mattress online for different sleep positions, as well as the best pillows for sleeping.
-For now, let's dig a little deeper into how many hours of sleep the average person needs and why.
+If you think what you're lying on could be hindering your slumber, also take a look at our guides to the best mattress online (opens in new tab), as well as the best pillows for sleeping (opens in new tab).

 How many hours of sleep do you need?